toshvelaga/wavvy-clean/README.md

 $ node index.js
 ```

+In the root directory create a .env file with the values from env.txt

+## Contribute

 Feel free to use code however you would like.

 If you have any questions feel free to email me at toshvelaga@gmail.com

+## License

+MIT © Tosh Velaga